 In order to remain within the guidelines of the State of Idaho and other permit authorities, this race will be capped at 499 registrants per day.
-In order for us to make necessary plans and purchases, we need to know by March 8th whether or not we will have 499 registrants each day.
-Thus, March 8th will be the last day to register.

 Unlike other REVEL races, it will NOT be possible to withdraw from this race and receive a refund; nor will it be possible to defer your entry to a future REVEL race.
 Once registration is complete, your entry is locked in and cannot be undone.
 However, it will be possible to transfer your entry to another individual per usual at REVEL events.
 See the Transfer page for additional details.